lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-introduction.markdown

 - Backends
 ---

 This the first in a series of four posts on Parsing code in Swift.
 This first post takes a look at the development landscape for Cocoa, Swift, Objective-C & Parsers.
+Some of the stuff covered here is also handled very well by [Rob Napier](http://robnapier.net/functional-wish-fulfillment) and [Tony DiPasquale](http://robots.thoughtbot.com/efficient-json-in-swift-with-functional-concepts-and-generics) so make sure that you check out their posts if you haven't already.

 ### Introduction

 iOS Development has been a fun ride over the last few years.
 Frameworks are added and improved and generally speaking follow some common idioms.
 UIKit is well-trodden ground with significant changes as the level of interactivity and responsiveness of what a mobile experience is moves ever forward.
 When new API introduced or refined, compatibility  issues occur, we fix them, we add delete some code that new API subsumes, we write some new features using the new API.

 The Backend of an Application is still a bit of a frontier.
 With no ```BackEndKit``` to provide a unified interface of a Network Connections and the Persistent State of the Application, there are no 'rails' to start on and how a Backend is built can vary enormously from Application-to-Application.
 A expanding world of Libraries has sprung up to simplify and consolidate the thinking of how back-end components intact in Objective-C. Much of the dynamism and flexibility of the Objective-C runtime as well as preprocessor macros is leveraged in order to kill repetitious code with metaprogramming.
 Now that a new Programming language has arrived and new [OS features that all but a modular design ](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/ExtensibilityPG/index.html) the time is now to look at best practice in iOS App Backends.